Hodges, Alabama

 Hodges is a town in Franklin County, Alabama, United States.
 At the 2020 census, the population was 265.
 Hodges was laid out in 1902.
-It was incorporated in 1913.

 History

 A community known as "Reid Brake" was established at what is now Hodges in the 1880s.
 The current town was established in 1907 as a stop along the Illinois Central Railroad and named for a prominent local family.
 The town incorporated in 1913, and reincorporated in 1919.

 Geography

-Hodges is located in southern Franklin County at (34.330242, -87.927394).
+Hodges is located in southern Franklin County.
 The southern border of the town follows the Marion County line.
 Alabama State Route 172 passes through the town, leading northwest 9 mi to Vina and southeast 7 mi to Hackleburg.
 Alabama State Route 187 leads northeast from the center of Hodges 13 mi to Belgreen.

 According to the U.S. Census Bureau, the town has a total area of 10.7 km2, of which 0.02 sqkm, or 0.15%, is water.
 The town sits on the Tennessee Valley Divide, with the east side draining to Bear Creek, a north-flowing tributary of the Tennessee River, and the west side draining via Skirum Branch to Bull Mountain Creek, a west-flowing tributary of the Tombigbee River.
 2 mi north of Hodges is Rock Bridge Canyon Park, on bluffs overlooking Bear Creek.